-Schimmelpenning syndrome is a rare multisystem disorder characterized by sebaceous nevus associated with other abnormalities outside the skin which most commonly affect the brain, eyes and bones.
-The skin lesions associated with this disorder are called sebaceous nevus because they consist of an increased number of sebaceous glands (small oil-producing glands in the skin) along with an overgrowth (hyperplasia) of the epidermis and dilated apocrine glands.
-Sebaceous nevus is the most common type of organoid epidermal nevi (which broadly encompass abnormally formed adnexal skin elements such as hair follicles and glands within the skin).
+Nevus sebaceus is the most common type of organoid epidermal nevus (which broadly encompasses abnormally formed adnexal skin elements such as hair follicles and glands within the skin).
 Epidermal nevi are usually present at birth (congenital), although they might not be identified until later during childhood or after puberty.
 Affected individuals may also have abnormalities affecting the brain such as seizures or intellectual impairment, the eyes such as clouding (opacity) of the cornea or partial absence of tissue of the iris or retina (coloboma), and the skeleton such as spinal malformations, craniofacial defects, and deformities of the arms and legs.
-Schimmelpenning syndrome occurs randomly for no apparent reason (sporadically) during the formation and development of the embryo (embryogenesis), most likely due to a mutation of a gene that occurs after fertilization (postzygotic mutation) and is present in only some of the cells of the body (mosaic pattern).
+Nevus sebaceus syndrome occurs randomly for no apparent reason (sporadically) during the formation and development of the embryo (embryogenesis), due to a mutation of a gene (ras) that occurs after fertilization (postzygotic mutation) and is present in only some of the cells of the body (mosaic pattern).

-In the past, the term "epidermal nevus syndrome" was used to describe Schimmelpenning syndrome.
-Some authors still use these terms interchangeably.
+The term “epidermal nevus syndrome” is used interchangeably with nevus sebaceous syndrome.
 However, epidermal nevus syndrome no longer refers to a single entity, but rather represents a group of distinct, but related multisystem disorders.
-Additional terms used to describe Schimmelpenning syndrome include nevus sebaceus syndrome, Schimmelpenning-Feuerstein-Mims syndrome, linear sebaceous nevus sequence, nevus sebaceous of Jadassohn, sebaceous nevus syndrome, Jadassohn nevus phacomatosis and Jadassohn sebaceous nevus syndrome.
+Additional terms used to describe nevus sebaceus syndrome include Schimmelpenning syndrome, Schimmelpenning-Feuerstein-Mims syndrome, linear sebaceous nevus sequence, nevus sebaceous of Jadassohn, Jadassohn nevus phacomatosis and Jadassohn sebaceous nevus syndrome.

-The specific symptoms and severity of Schimmelpenning syndrome can vary greatly from one person to another.
+The specific symptoms and severity of nevus sebaceus syndrome can vary greatly from one person to another.
 It is important to note that affected individuals may not have all of the symptoms discussed below.
-Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.
+Affected individuals or their parents should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

-The characteristic skin lesion that affects individuals with Schimmelpenning syndrome is a sebaceous nevus, which is a type of epidermal nevus.
-The scalp, neck and mid-facial area are most often affected.
+The characteristic skin lesion that affects individuals with nevus sebaceus syndrome is a sebaceous nevus, which is a type of epidermal nevus.
+The scalp, neck and face are most often affected.
 The arms, legs and trunk may also be affected.
 Sebaceous nevi are usually salmon or yellowed colored, hairless, smooth patches.
 Eventually (usually around puberty) they become more pronounced and may appear scaly, warty or thickened.
-When the scalp is involved, large lesions may be present and patchy areas of hair loss (alopecia) may occur.
-Sebaceous nevi can be prominent and easily noticeable at birth or be subtle and easily missed.
+When the scalp is involved, large lesions may be present with associated areas of hair loss (alopecia).
+Sebaceous nevi may be prominent and easily noticeable at birth or be subtle and unrecognized.
 Sometimes, sebaceous nevi do not become apparent until after puberty when they go through the above mentioned changes.
 The lesions, apart from their appearance, usually do not cause additional symptoms.

-Sebaceous nevi often occur as isolated findings and usually are not associated with any abnormalities in other organs.
-However, when they occur with additional extra-cutaneous symptoms, the terms, Schimmelpenning syndrome or nevus sebaceus syndrome, are appropriate.
-Some researchers have noted that epidermal nevi on the head and face appear more likely to be associated with malformations of the brain, eyes and cranial bones.
+Nevus sebaceous most often occurs as isolated finding and usually is not associated with any abnormalities in other organs.
+However, when it occurs with additional extra-cutaneous symptoms, the term, nevus sebaceus syndrome, is appropriate.
+Some researchers have noted that central facial epidermal nevi may be more likely to be associated with malformations of the brain, eyes and cranial bones.

 Affected individuals may also have skeletal malformations including abnormal curvature of the spine, dislocation of the hip, and deformities of the limbs.
 Craniofacial defects such as an unusually prominent forehead (frontal bossing), underdeveloped nasal and orbital bones and asymmetry of the skull may also occur.
 Additional skeletal malformations may include bone cysts, underdevelopment of the pelvis and incomplete formation of certain bony structures including the ankle, foot and bones of the spinal column (vertebrae).

-Individuals with Schimmelpenning syndrome may also develop vitamin D-resistant rickets, a condition characterized by bow deformities of the legs, pain in the legs and progressive softening of the bone structure.
+Individuals with nevus sebaceus syndrome may also develop vitamin D-resistant rickets, a condition characterized by bow deformities of the legs, pain in the legs and progressive softening of the bone structure.
 In children, growth rates may be slow, ultimately resulting in short stature.
 Affected individuals may be prone to fractures.

-According to the medical literature, sebaceus nevi are associated with an increased risk (approximately 25 % of affected individuals) of developing secondary benign skin tumors such as trichoblastoma or syringocystadenoma papilliferum, whereas malignant secondary tumors (basal cell carcinoma, squamous cell carcinoma, sebaceous carcinoma) on the basis of a sebaceous nevus are very rare but cannot be excluded.
+According to the medical literature, sebaceus nevi are associated with an increased risk of developing secondary benign skin tumors such as trichoblastoma or syringocystadenomapapilliferum, whereas malignant secondary tumors (basal cell carcinoma, squamous cell carcinoma, sebaceous carcinoma) arising in association with a sebaceous nevus are very rare.

-A diagnosis of Schimmelpenning syndrome is made based upon identification of characteristic symptoms (e.g., a sebaceous nevus along with abnormalities affecting other organ systems), a detailed patient history and a thorough clinical evaluation.
+A diagnosis of nevus sebaceus syndrome is made based upon identification of characteristic symptoms (e.g., a sebaceous nevus along with abnormalities affecting other organ systems), a detailed patient history and a thorough clinical evaluation.